-For this Manhattan pre-war apartment renovation, the clients wanted to pay homage to the original historic details while mixing in contemporary touches.
-The apartment is a classic seven on the Upper West Side and was in estate condition, having been untouched in some 50-60 years, but the appealing address and architectural charm made this large-scale gut renovation worth the undertaking for the clients.
-At the same time, they were keen to utilize budget-conscious decisions where feasible.
+For this Manhattan pre-war classic six renaissance palazzo apartment renovation, the clients wanted to pay homage to the original historic details while mixing in contemporary touches.
+The apartment is a classic six on the Upper West Side and was in estate condition, having been untouched in some 50-60 years, but the appealing address and architectural charm made this large-scale NYC gut renovation worth the undertaking.
+At the same time, the clients were keen to utilize budget-conscious decisions where feasible.
 We worked closely to determine their design priorities and make practical recommendations without losing sight of aesthetic considerations, while also bringing to life their vision for a modernized home with nods to its pre-war roots.

-Fun Fact: Our renovations added nearly $1 million in value to this apartment, which was listed in the New York Times!
+Fun Fact: Our renovations added nearly $1 million in value to this apartment, which was featured in the New York Times.

 The transitional aesthetic, which pairs classic choices with modern touches, is ideal for pre-war apartment renovations.
 In this kitchen renovation, in-set Shaker-style cabinets open and close flush with the frame instead of over it, a design feature of pre-war English-style kitchens.
 The champagne-colored pull handles offer a contemporary sense of contrast, while the matching quartz countertops and backsplash pull the look together.

-For the final touch, we built a breakfast nook into the kitchen area, opting for an open shelf along the sink instead of another hanging cabinet.
+For the final touch of our luxury kitchen design, we built a breakfast nook into the kitchen area, opting for an open shelf along the sink instead of another hanging cabinet.
 The openness creates design cohesion between the kitchen and nook, enhancing the usability of both.
 Many of the upgrades, such as the crown and base moulding, are brand new, but crafted to be visually period-specific.

-We also updated two bathrooms in this Manhattan pre-war apartment renovation. subway tiles with a modern twist bring a timeless New York sensibility, while the glass-paned shower and floating double vanity creates a spa-like atmosphere in one bathroom.
+We also updated two bathrooms in this Manhattan pre-war apartment renovation.
+The shimmering modern subway tiles bring a timeless New York City sensibility, while the glass-paned shower and floating double vanity creates a spa-like atmosphere in one bathroom.
 In the other, large marble tiles visually animate the main floor, while penny tiles offer smaller-scale contrast in the shower.

-The apartment received new floors in the kitchen, new tiles in the bathrooms, and refinished floors throughout the rest of the space.
+The Manhattan apartment renovation required new floors in the kitchen, new tiles in the bathrooms, and refinished floors throughout the rest of the space.
 A darker stain was chosen for the refinishing, providing a nice contrast against the overall lighter tones throughout the apartment that’s also accurate for the pre-war period.

 The refinished flooring is one area where we were able to guide our clients toward a smarter use of budget, as refinishing existing floors is a fraction of the cost of putting in brand new ones.
 The dark stain was specifically selected for its forgiving nature, hiding the scratches and other wear-and-tear of 100 years spent lining an apartment floor.